Live your life from your heart. Share from your heart.

 why a blog, you ask?

-Not only is my daily life flooded with overcoming my disease while pursuing my career as a young adult, my love life as I inch closer to 30, and traveling (which is one of my passions), there’s another chronic pain in the butt that comes along with all of this – the big bad health insurance system.
+Not only is my daily life flooded with overcoming my disease while pursuing my career as a young adult, my new marriage, and traveling (which is one of my passions), there’s another chronic pain in the butt that comes along with all of this – the big bad health insurance system.
 I am weekly, if not daily, filing rebuttals and resubmitting paperwork for claims with health insurance companies, doctors offices and specialty pharmacies just to keep up with the overflow of medical bills and expenses.
 It is a frustration that I have had to take into my own hands and constantly fight for my rights and needs as the patient – as a victim of this malfunctioning system.
 I can’t help but think how many people are victims of this big bad system because they don’t understand how they are being taken advantage of – and that’s why I started a blog.
 Plus, it’s a great way for my family and friends to keep up with my constant adventures and struggles, successes and disappointments, and to see how I’m fighting against this diagnosis on a daily basis.
 Most importantly, I hope to change someone else’s life, or simply create awareness, by sharing my story.

 Now you can find me on facebook!